WordPress/theme-check/CONTRIBUTING.md

 Once a pull request is selected in the application, create a zip file of the whole repository, and upload it to your site to test.

 Otherwise, you can test a pull request by pulling down the associated branch, creating a zip file of the contents, and uploading to your WordPress site via the admin.
-This repository includes all compiled files, so it will install just like any other uploaded plugin
+This repository includes all files, so it will install just like any other uploaded plugin.

 Once you've tested and reviewed, please report your findings by adding a review or comment to the pull request on GitHub.